CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy prefix-list \<prefix-list-id\> rule \<rule-id\> match \<match-id\> max-prefix-len

 Configures the maximum prefix length you want to match.
+You can specify a value between 0 and 128.

 **Usage**